Airyanem Vaejah: In Zoroastrian tradition

 In middle Iranian sources, Airyanem Vaejah appears as Eranwez.
 The Bundahishn describes how Eranwez was the place where the first cattle was created (Bd.
 13.4) and where Zarathustra first received the religion from Ahura Mazda (Bd.
 35.54).
 The Bundahishn furthermore states that Eranwez is located near Adarbaygan (Bd.
 29.12) and that it is connected by the river Daitya to a country called Gobadestan (Bd.
 11A.7).
 The identity of Gobadestan is not known, but its name has been interpreted as a distortion of Sugdestan.
 Likewise, the river Daitya is often identified in the literature with the Oxus.
 This apparent conflict between a western and an eastern localization in Greater Iran has been explained as a westward shift in geographic place names that may have taken place parallel to the rise of political power in the western regions, in particular Media and Persis.

 Modern scholarship

-Approximate location of Airyanem Vaejah according to a number of scholars.
-(Note: Sources for the different localizations are provided in the description of the image.)

 When investigating the historical reality behind Airyanem Vaejah, modern scholarship is faced with the fact that many references appear in a clearly mythical context, while others may point to a specific historical location.
 Airyanem Vaejah has, therefore, been compared to Mount Hara, a mountain that both appears in Zoroastrian mythology and has been variously identified with real geographical locations.
 Modern scholarship is thus trying to distinguish between these mythical and historical elements in the Zoroastrian sources and to find out how the early Iranians conceived of their world in each respective context.

 Since the Bundahishn (29.12) specifically places Airyanem Vaejah near Adarbaygan, it is clear that during Sassanian times Iranians believed it to be located in Western Iran.
 Some early modern scholars tended to accept this localisation, assuming that it also reflected the understanding of Iranians at the much earlier time of the Avesta, i.e., the time when the earliest sources were produced.
 However, this notion has been criticised due to the observation that all place names in the Avesta that can be reliably identified with modern places are found in the eastern and northeastern part of Greater Iran.
 As a result, more recent scholarship mostly favours an eastern localisation of Airyanem Vaejah.